 Adaptation of rhetorical theory to particular speakers, audiences, occasions.
 Extensive practice.
-(OR)
+(OR) Prerequisite: ENG 22 with a grade of C or better or equivalent.

 TAGALOG (TAG)

 TAG 101 Elementary Tagalog Filipino I (4)

 Basic structures of Tagalog with emphasis on listening comprehension, speaking reading and writing.
 Through directed drill and practice in class and in the Learning Resource Center, the student learns to communicate in correct Tagalog.